tytydraco/yessleep/out/Im_locked_in_my_cursed_basement.md

 I really hate this basement and the thing that lurks within it.
 And I hate the voices coming closer and closer to me.
 That thing is good at impersonating people, or at least the thing that makes the noises.
 I even find writing on walls.
 Every sentence ends with a “(:”

 Oh god, it found me.
-Anything else written on this log is not by me-
+Anything else written on this log is not by m-

 Yes it is (: I’m ok (: